edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-07-17-cyberbullying-training-for-teachers.md

 author:
   name: Corey Bleich
 image: blog/2019/2019-07-17-cyberbullying-training-for-teachers.jpg
-excerpt: Cyberbullying training for teachers can help create a safe, supportive environment for all kids—even after school hours.
+excerpt: Cyberbullying training for teachers can help create a safe, supportive environment for all kids--even after school hours.
+This is how to roll out this type of training.
 related: false
 ---